What is the FUT2 Gene?

-Vitamin B12 is involved in the formation of red blood cells, DNA synthesis and maintenance of the myelin sheath of the nerve.
-Deficiency in B12 is associated with several disease conditions like megaloblastic anemia, impaired immune defense, high homocysteine levels, gastrointestinal and neurological disorders.
-Impaired B12 may also reduce the production of methyl groups, thus resulting in less than optimal histamine clearing.
+Vitamin B12 is involved in the formation of red blood cells, DNA synthesis, and maintenance of the myelin sheath of the nerve.
+Deficiency in B12 is associated with several disease conditions.
+These include megaloblastic anemia, impaired immune defense, high homocysteine levels, gastrointestinal and neurological disorders.
+Impaired B12 may also reduce the production of methyl groups, thus resulting in less than optimal histamine clearing as seen with a combination of variants in MTR, MTRR and TCN2.

 The FUT2 gene determines if we are vulnerable to: